-If you bring this sense together with the term content, then content curation means nothing more than compiling and distributing content.
-My esteemed colleague Falk defines the discipline in his article on content curation SEO expert Dominik Stein describes the situation as follows:
+If you connect this description with the word content, then content curation means nothing more than the compilation of content and its distribution.
+My very esteemed colleague Falk Hedemann defines the discipline in his article on content curation as follows:

 Content from different sources is compiled, put into context and sorted.

 Maybe you've carried out some academic work in the past.
 In this process, you'll have read sources on your topic or theory which you'll have then cited as evidence for or against your topic/thesis.
 This is exactly what content curation is.
 You take some content, a statement or a position from someone else and quote it to support or argue against your statement or thesis.